DawnPaladin/hki-sitefinity-theme/README.md

 ![Content zone](docs/content-zone.png)

-Drag a content block from the "Drag widgets" column on the right into the "Drag widgets here" area in the center of the page. *Be sure that your content blocks have the blue margins to their left and right, and they don't run to the edges of the page!* If your content block doesn't have the blue margin visible on either side, drag the gray bar above it until it fits.
+Drag a content block from the "Drag widgets" column on the right into the "Drag widgets here" area in the center of the page.
+When placing your content blocks, *be sure that they have the blue margins to their left and right, and they don't run to the edges of the page!* If your content block doesn't have the blue margin visible on either side, drag the gray bar above it until it fits.

 If you want multiple columns, go into Layout mode (top-right corner), pick a columns layout from "Single and Two Columns", and drag it into the content zone from the picture above.
 Just as with content blocks, make sure your layout has blue margins to its left and right.
 When your columns are all set up, switch back to Content mode (top-right corner) and drag content blocks into the layout.

 ## Add content

-Click the "Edit" button on a content block and type in some content.
+Click the "Edit" button on a content block (or "Enter content") and type in some content.
 You can use the formatting controls at the top of the editor to add bolding, links, images, and so forth.

 ## Adjust blocks with CSS classes